Children’s requests: why it’s important to respond constructively

 The following steps can be useful when your child asks for things, regardless of whether you plan to say yes, no or maybe.

 Take a moment to understand what your child is asking for.
-Show that you’ve heard and understood – this way, your child will be much more likely to accept your answer.
-It can also help to show some empathy, even if you don’t say plan to say yes.
+Show that you’ve heard and understood.
+This way, your child will be more likely to accept your answer.
+It can also help to show some empathy, even if you don’t plan to say yes.
 For example, ‘Oh, I can see why you would love that.
 How cool’.

 2. Pause and decide